The problem of the repetitious number

 Seeing details

 Prooftoys encourages you to dig down into any step to see details for it.
-To see the next level of detail, click on the blue text in the description of the step, in this case the text starting with “standard form”.
+To see the next level of detail, click on the blue text in the description of the step, for example “simplifying”.
 The display then expands vertically to show you another level of detail.
 Click on the same text again or on the box labeled “hide” to hide the details again.
 If there are many levels of detail you can repeat this process on steps in the detailed display.

 What’s next?